 Setting up token-based authentication with Passport

-Our next task is to set up our API project to use token-based authentication.
-We will be doing that using the Laravel Passport OAuth library which provides a full OAuth2 server implementation for your Laravel application.
-First, let’s install the laravel/passport
+Your next task is to set up an API project to use token-based authentication.
+You will be doing that using the Laravel Passport OAuth library which provides a full OAuth2 server implementation for your Laravel application.
+First, install the laravel/passport

 package:

-Once the installation is done, run the following command to run the migrations that come with laravel/passport
+Once the installation is done, run this command to run the migrations that come with laravel/passport

 :